 Chadron State College, nestled against the north slope of Nebraska’s beautiful Pine Ridge, lies within the southern boundary of the city of Chadron (SHAD-ren), Nebraska, U.S.A. which has a population of approximately 6,000 residents.
 Chadron, founded in 1885, and the surrounding region of the Great Plains, are rich in western pioneer and native-American history.
 At 3,400 feet elevation, Chadron is surrounded by unbroken grassland, cattle ranches, wheat fields, and the lightly forested hills of the Pine Ridge.
 It is located just one hour’s drive south of one of America’s most famous landmarks, Mount Rushmore in the Black Hills of South Dakota.
 Another of America’s most unique and popular natural landmarks, Yellowstone Park, is less than one day’s drive to the west.

-Fort Robinson, twenty-eight miles away, was once a colorful frontier military post and provides a variety of activities amid its historic buildings, including the Post Playhouse, sponsored each summer by the college’s theatre department.
+Fort Robinson, 28 miles away, was once a colorful frontier military post and provides a variety of activities amid its historic buildings, including the Post Playhouse, sponsored each summer by the college’s theatre department.

-Chadron State Park, the Pine Ridge, the Museum of the Fur Trade (the largest of its kind), the Sandhills of Nebraska, the Hudson-Meng Bison Site, the Agate Fossil Beds, the Black Hills of South Dakota, and the Hot Springs Mammoth Site provide opportunities for exciting day trips, including sight-seeing, fishing, hunting, hiking, mountain biking and skiing.
+Chadron State Park, the Pine Ridge, the Museum of the Fur Trade (the largest of its kind), the Sandhills of Nebraska, the Hudson-Meng Bison Site, the Agate Fossil Beds, the Black Hills of South Dakota, and the Hot Springs Mammoth Site provide opportunities for exciting day trips, including sight-seeing, fishing, hunting, hiking, geocaching, mountain biking and skiing.
 Chadron is also located near the Pine Ridge Indian Reservation, the eighth-largest in America.

 The city of Chadron has a municipal airport with daily flights to Denver International Airport and a modern municipal hospital with a health clinic for students.